aesirxio/analytics-1stparty/README.md

 ### Optional technical requirements

-You can also specify your own MongoDB server for storing analytics.
+You can also specify your own MongoDB server for storing consent.
 MongoDB 6.x is required.

 ## Instructions for setting up